2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 > The State opens a road, builds a palace, straightens a street, digs a canal; by this, it gives work to certain workers, that's what is seen; but it deprives work from certain others, that's what is not seen.

 One of the most well-known sophisms is the broken window fallacy.
 Some claim that breaking a window in a house does not harm the economy, as it benefits the glazier.
 However, Bastiat will demonstrate that destruction is not in our interest because it does not generate wealth.
 It costs more than it yields.
-The young boy who breaks a neighbor's window gives the glazier work.
+The young boy who breaks a neighbor's window gives the glazier work to do.
 But here is how his friends console him:

 > Every cloud has a silver lining.
 Such accidents keep the industry going.
 Everyone needs to live.
 What would become of glaziers if windows were never broken?